 AI Revolution

-AI has been found able to automatically generate biometric information from user’s images and videos on the web to correct inaccurate data (increasing compliance with the ‘accuracy’ principle of the GDPR).
+AI has been found able to automatically generate biometric information from users’s images and videos on the web to correct inaccurate data (increasing compliance with the ‘accuracy’ principle of the GDPR).
 It can also detect and respond to data breaches faster.

 This trend aims to enhance data security, streamline operations, and ensure data is ethical and responsible.